-- Chief Heart Officer: If home is where the heart is and your workplace is your second home, then how could a CHO not be crucial to your people’s happiness?
+If home is where the heart is and your workplace is your second home, then how could a CHO not be crucial to your people’s happiness?
 Chief Heart Officer is the perfect title for a C-suite empath who enjoys reaching out and checking up.
-Understanding the experiences and changes that shape your employees’ lives calls for a professional who knows how to approach the outside needs, personal preferences, or private happenings of your people with sensitivity, coaching them to maintain work-life harmony at optimal levels.
+Understanding the experiences and changes that shape your employees’ lives calls for a professional who knows how to approach your people’s outside needs, personal preferences, or private happenings with sensitivity, coaching them to maintain work-life harmony at optimal levels.

-- Chief Learning Officer: A CLO is a high-ranking officer that’s in charge of learning management.
+Opportunities for growth are a key part of retaining your people, and learning opportunities are one of the many ways to develop your people.
+A CLO is in charge of learning management.
 Chief Learning Officers are generally experts in both corporate and personal training and are able to drive organizational strategy and goal setting, while aligning the development of their people with business missions and objectives.
-Sure, it’s a bit more technical than a Chief Heart Officer’s role but is key to professional growth, which is why the title is suited for a professional who prepares employees for their professional futures – unseen or seen.
+Sure, it’s a bit more technical than a Chief Heart Officer’s role.
+Still, it is key to professional growth, which is why the title is suited for a professional who prepares employees for their professional futures.

 Taking HR titles back to the drawing board doesn’t have to be a tedious or redundant task.
 It’s a pursuit that only helps us march into a new age of workplace infrastructure and understanding that allows us to be more specific and excited about the jobs we perform.
 No one ever said our work lives had to be boring, so why can’t the same be applied to our job titles, too?